pablosgraduation/waymark.nvim/README.md

 ## Why waymark?

-Automarks create a breadcrumb trail as you work — no manual `:mark` placement needed.
+Automarks create a breadcrumb trail as you work, so no manual `:mark` placement needed.
 Context cleanup prunes nearby duplicates while protecting recent marks, keeping the list focused on meaningful positions.
 Bookmarks persist across sessions using atomic writes (temp → fsync → rename), so your marks survive